wu-lee/rushkoff-archive/docs/_articles/generation-x.md

 _The Internet is currently multidimensional in its consciousness.
 What will happen when the government steps in?
 Will there be toll gates at each node?
 Will it get swallowed up?_

-Douglas Rushkoff: It can't get swallowed up.
+**Douglas Rushkoff**: It can't get swallowed up.
 It was conceived by the Rand Corporation and was brilliantly constructed to avoid that kind of control.
 The smartest minds figured out that if you created a natural chaotic system, no one will be able to censor it.
-They've created the bee- hive, ant nest, networked grass-roots subculture.
+They've created the beehive, ant nest, networked grass-roots subculture.
 They can't take it back.
 This is the best war machine they have ever made.

 It's so ironic in that sense.